rabbitmq/rabbitmq-website/site/monitoring.md

 Having monitoring in place means that important deviations in system behavior, from degraded service in some areas to complete unavailability, is easier to detect and the root cause takes much less time to find.
-Operating a distributed system is a bit like trying to get out of a forest without a GPS navigator device or compass.
+Operating a distributed system without metrics is a bit like trying to get out of a forest without a GPS navigator device or compass.
 It doesn't matter how brilliant or experienced the person is, having relevant information is very important for a good outcome.